Progress Notes

 37 Patsy Adcock Wickham with Father Garland Adcock's Corn Cob Pipe

 Corn cob pipes were homemade to begin with but about one hundred fifty years ago some of them began to be made and sold commercially in Washington, Missouri by a company later called the “Missouri Meerschaum Company” which still exists.
 In 1939 a competing company, Buescher Industries, also began making the pipes.
-The pipes were so popular for a time that many people of note used them including General Douglas MacArthur (photos 38 and 39).
+The pipes were so popular for a time that many people of note used them including General Douglas MacArthur.

 In our area of Missouri I remember that my father and his two brothers sold many of them through their own business (making of cedar wood craft items) marketed here in the Ozarks as well as nationally through their catalogue mailings.

 Next time you visit the museum you can find the corn cob pipe given us by Patsy located in the bedroom of the “dog trot” house next to some other old pipes of long ago we have on display.
-Listed below are a couple of websites which contain some information about the corn cob pipes of Missouri.
+Listed below is a website which contain some information about the corn cob pipes of Missouri:

 New York Times article: "Corncob Capital of the World"